 The Information required on a deed of covenant

 - the date the deed of covenant is made

 - the name and address of the person making the deed of covenant

 - the total annual amount to be given to charity, with the wording ‘after deduction of income tax at the standard rate’

 - the period of the covenant (this must be for a minimum of five years)

 - the date the first payment is to be made.

 The deed of covenant should then be signed by the person making the covenant and independently witnessed.

 Submitting the deed of covenant

-The original deed of covenant should be forward to the taxes office by the charity’s administrator.
+The original deed of covenant should be sent to the taxes office by the charity’s administrator.
 It will be authorised and returned.
-Ideally if there are a number of covenants made, these should be sent in batches to the taxes office (rather than individually).
+If there are a number of covenants made, these should be sent in batches to the taxes office, rather than individually.